zurutech/zurutech.github.io/_posts/2019-02-12-every-experiment-is-sacred.md

 ![Figure 1 - Experiments](/images/sacred3.jpg "Figure 1 - Experiments"){:class="blog-image"}
 </div>

 The usual workflow when approaching a problem using Machine Learning tools is the following.
 You study the problem, define a possible solution, then you implement that solution and measure its quality.
-Often the solution depends on some parameters, we will refer to the set of parameters with the term **configuration**.
+Often the solution depends on some parameters, and we refer to the set of parameters with the term **configuration**.
 Parameters can include model type, optimizers, learning rate, batch size, steps, losses, and many others.

-The configuration highly influences the performance of your solution.
+The configuration profoundly influences the performance of your solution.
 If you have enough time and computational power, it is possible to use a Bayesian approach for solving the hyper-parameter selection problem, but in real situations, it is common to perform a limited set of experiment and select the best configuration among them.

 In this article we describe how to manage experiments in a good way, ensuring inspectability and reproducibility.
-We will focus on Machine Learning experiments in python using [Tensorflow](www.tensorflow.com) even if this approach can be applied to all computational experiments.
+We focus on Machine Learning experiments in python using [Tensorflow](www.tensorflow.com) even if this approach applies to all computational experiments.

 ## Simple (Bad) Solution

-To keep track of the configuration the usual way to go (at least in Tensorflow) is to save your models and logs inside a folder with a common pattern for the parameters name and value.
+To keep track of the configuration the usual way to go (at least in Tensorflow) is to save your models and logs inside a folder with a shared pattern for the parameters name and value.

-Using this setting with [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) (the official Tensorflow visualization tool) it is possible to relate the plot to its configuration.
-However, this is **not** the right way to manage experiments since it is very hard to see how parameters affect performance.
-In fact, Tensorboard offers none way to order experiments by configuration, selecting only some experiments or order experiments by performance.
+Using this setting with [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) (the official Tensorflow visualization tool), it is possible to relate the plot to its configuration.
+However, this is **not** the right way to manage experiments since it is tough to see how parameters affect performance.
+Tensorboard offers none way to order experiments by configuration, selecting only some experiments or order experiments by performance.
 In this way, we do not have any control and tracking of our source code, except for our VCS.
-Unfortunately, when doing experiments we do not always push our changes since they might be tiny changes or only trials.
-This can cause issues since our experiments might not be reproducible.
+Unfortunately, when doing experiments, we do not always push our changes since they might be tiny changes or only trials, this can cause issues since our experiments might not be reproducible.
-An experiment using this style can be implemented in the following way:
+We can implement an experiment using this style in the following way:
 ```python
 # other imports ...